Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

 This algebra also features two natural 0-ary connectives (or `constants') of type $\itype \ar \sigma$

 Clearly, the usual interrelations between the Boolean algebra connectives obtain, so that this algebra could have also been presented by employing, e.g., the minimal signature $\langle \bsqand, \supc{(\cdot)}\rangle$.
 However, we prefer to give a presentation that explicitly reuses the corresponding connectives at the previous level as we did before.
-We think that this has a pedagogic merit, and, moreover, we have observed that this practice improves the performance of automated reasoning tools.
+We think that this has a pedagogic merit, and, moreover, we have observed that this practice seems to improve the performance of automated reasoning tools.

 Analogous to set-valued functions we can also have \textit{set-domain functions}, i.e., terms of type $\sigma \ar \itype$.
-For them we can define a convenient unary operation which we call \textit{dual-complement} having type $(\sigma \ar \itype)\ar(\sigma \ar \itype)$.
+For them we can define a convenient unary operation which we call \textit{dual-complement} having type $(\sigma \ar \itype)\ar(\sigma \ar \itype)$, as follows:

 We extend the encoding of Boolean algebras by adding further unary operations (with type $\sigma\ar\sigma$), these we call: \textit{operators}.
-Moreover, we will often employ an extra (often redundant) pair of parentheses as a suggestive visual aid when applying operators to arguments, so that we will often write $\vfi(A)$ instead of $\phi\,A$.
+Moreover, we will often employ an extra (often redundant) pair of parentheses as a suggestive visual aid when applying operators to arguments, so that we will often write $\vfi(A)$ instead of ($\vfi\,A)$.
 In fact, operators are both set-valued and set-domain functions at the same time.
-Thus, an \textit{algebra of operators} inherits the connectives defined above plus the following one, dubbed \textit{dual}:
+Thus, an \textit{algebra of operators} inherits the connectives defined above plus the following one, which we aptly call \textit{dual}:

 Moreover, given an operator $\vfi$, we define the set of its fixed points $(\fp{\vfi})$ as: